Nylon Fetish

 Birth of the fabric

-- 1927–1935: Research chemist Wallace Hume Carothers led a polymer programme at DuPont that first synthesised the polyamide later called nylon 66 on 28 February 1935.
+- 1927–1935: Research chemist Wallace Hume Carothers led a polymer programme at DuPont that first synthesised the polyamide later called nylon 66 on 28 February 1935, a discovery the American Chemical Society commemorates as a National Historic Chemical Landmark.

 - 27 October 1938: DuPont publicly announced nylon at the Herald Tribune's "Forum on Current Problems" in New York, after securing the patent in September 1938.